 $396,271,103

-Upon its release, "Grease" quickly became the highest-grossing musical film of its time.
-Its soundtrack was wildly popular, ranking just behind "Saturday Night Fever" as the second best-selling soundtrack of the era.
+Upon its release, "Grease" soared to become the highest-grossing musical film of its era.
+Its wildly successful soundtrack followed closely behind "Saturday Night Fever," cementing its status as one of the best-selling albums of the time.

 DramaMusicalRomance